telerik/kendo-ui-core/docs/intro/widget-basics/editing.md

         }
     }

+> **Important**
+>
-> Note that Scheduler has [a static model structure](/api/javascript/data/schedulerevent#fields) and it does follow only the predefined model fields list.
-If you would like to edit additional fields, then you will need to use [a custom editor template](/controls/scheduling/scheduler/how-to/custom-edit-and-event-templates)
+> The Kendo UI Scheduler has [a static model structure](/api/javascript/data/schedulerevent#fields) and it follows only the predefined model fields list.
+If you want to edit additional fields,use [a custom editor template]({% slug howto_customize_editand_event_templates_scheduler %}).

-The auto-generated editor form is bound to the model using [Kendo MVVM](/framework/mvvm/overview).
-The widget also allows to override this form using a custom editor template.
+The auto-generated editor form is bound to the model through the [Kendo UI MVVM pattern]({% slug overview_mvvmpattern_kendoui %}).
+The widget also allows you to override this form by using a custom editor template.

 Once the form is created, the widget performs the following actions:

-- [Binds](/api/javascript/kendo#methods-bind) the editor field/s to the model
+1. It [binds](/api/javascript/kendo#methods-bind) the editor fields to the model.
-- Triggers the `edit` event
+2. Triggers the `edit` event.
-- Shows the editor form
+3. Shows the editor form.
-- Updates the model based on the changes made in the editor/s
+4. Updates the model based on the changes made in the editors.
-- When editor form is closed, the widget triggers the `save` event.
-At that stage, the changes can be either *accepted* or *declined*
+5. When an editor form is closed, the widget triggers the `save` event.
+At this stage, the changes can be either accepted or declined.

+> **Important**
+>
-> Note that the editor form is created and bound before the `edit` event is triggered.
-The editor form will be already populated
+> The editor form is created and bound before the `edit` event is triggered, and is already populated.

-## How a specific model is bound to the editor form
+### How Specific Models Are Bound to Editor Forms

-On *edit* the widget gets the corresponding **model** and binds the generated or custom editor form to it using [Kendo MVVM](/framework/mvvm/overview) framework.
-The connection between the model fields and form editors is done using the *[value](/framework/mvvm/bindings/value) binding*.
-It connection abides to the following rules:
+When the `edit` event is triggered, the widget gets the corresponding model and binds the generated or custom editor form to it through the [Kendo UI MVVM pattern]({% slug overview_mvvmpattern_kendoui %}).
+The connection between the model fields and the form editors is done by using the [`value` binding]({% slug valuebinding_mvvm_kendoui %}).

+This connection abides to the following rules:

-- On initial load, the editor form is populated using the model values
+- On initial load, the editor form is populated using the model values.
-- The **model** is updated when the related `editor` triggers a `change` event.
-The `value binding` gets its value and populates the model field
+- The model is updated when the related `editor` triggers a `change` event.
+The `value binding` gets its value and populates the model field.
-- The **form editors** are updated when the [ObservableObject API](/api/javascript/data/observableobject) is used.
-Use the[set method](/api/javascript/data/observableobject#methods-set), when you want to update the corresponding UI editors.
-If the API usage is omitted, the editors will be left unchanged
+- The form editors are updated when the [`ObservableObject` API](/api/javascript/data/observableobject) is used.
+Use the [`set` method](/api/javascript/data/observableobject#methods-set) if you want to update the corresponding UI editors.
+If this API is omitted, the editors do not change.

-## Frequently asked questions / How-Tos
+## Common Scenarios

-### Define a custom editor template
+### Define Custom Editor Templates

-When the default editor form does not cover your business needs, then you will need to create a custom editor form.
-As it was mentioned in the [common options](#common-configuration-options-and-events) section, the Kendo UI widgets provides an `editable.template` option that allows you to define a custom editor form.
+When the default editor form does not cover your business needs, create a custom editor form.
+As mentioned in the [section on getting started](#getting-started) section, the Kendo UI widgets provide an `editable.template` option that allows you to define a custom editor form.

 The following rules apply to the editor template:

-- The template uses [Kendo Template](/framework/templates/overview) syntax
+- The template uses the [Kendo UI template syntax]({% slug overview_kendoui_templatescomponent %}).
-- Editor is bound to a specific `model` field using [MVVM value binding](/framework/mvvm/bindings/value)
+- The editor is bound to a specific `model` field through the [MVVM `value` binding]({% slug valuebinding_mvvm_kendoui %}).

+> **Important**
+>
-> Note that the widget uses only one editor from for `create` and `update` actions
+> The widget uses only one editor form for the `create` and `update` actions.

-### Define a model default value
+### Define Model Default Values

-The model fields by default have a predefined values based on the type.
-Note that you can define the field as `nullable`.
+By default, the model fields have predefined values based on the field type.
+Note that you are also able to define the field as `nullable`.

-If you would like to define a specific default value, then you will need to use the `schema.model.fields.defaulValue` option.
-The `value binding` will use the model value to set the *editor* value.
+If you want to define a specific default value, use the `schema.model.fields.defaulValue` option.
+The `value binding` uses the model value to set the editor value.

+###### Example

     schema: {
         model: {